Videodrome: Reception

 Janet Maslin of The New York Times remarked on the film's "innovativeness", and praised Woods' performance as having a "sharply authentic edge".
 Adam Smith of Empire gave the film 4 out of 5 possible stars, calling it a "perfect example" of body horror.
 The staff of Variety wrote that the film "proves more fascinating than distancing", and commended the "stunning visual effects".
 Gary Arnold of The Washington Post gave the film a negative review, calling it "simultaneously stupefying and boring".

+John Nubbin reviewed Videodrome for Different Worlds magazine and stated that "It is a top-notch thriller, a hard-hitting commentary which does not stop at the boundaries of reality, but plunges deep into nightmare to show a contemporary evil in the brightest possible light."

 C.J.
 Henderson reviewed Videodrome in The Space Gamer No. 63.
 Henderson commented that "Despite the fact that Videodrome came and went faster than Superman and his bullet, it is still an excellent picture.
 It is a genre film of high caliber, posing a number of important questions."

 Christopher John reviewed Videodrome in Ares Magazine #14 and commented that "As usual, Cronenberg has pulled no punches in getting his message across.
 The movie is tight, and perfectly clear for anyone willing to watch the screen and think about what they are seeing."

 Trace Thurman of Bloody Disgusting listed it as one of eight "horror movies that were ahead of their time".
 It was also selected as one of the "23 weirdest films of all time" by Total Film.
 Nick Schager of Esquire ranked the film at number 10 on their list of "the 50 best horror movies of the 1980s".
+The BFI includes it in their list of the greatest films of all time at joint 243rd place.

 Awards

 The film won a number of awards upon its release.
 At the 1984 Brussels International Festival of Fantasy Film, it tied with Bloodbath at the House of Death for Best Science-Fiction Film, and Mark Irwin received a CSC Award for Best Cinematography in a Theatrical Feature.
 Videodrome was also nominated for eight Genie Awards, with David Cronenberg tying Bob Clark's A Christmas Story for Best Achievement in Direction.

+It was the first Genie Award that Cronenberg won.

 Videodrome was named the 89th-most-essential film in history by the Toronto International Film Festival.